 What’s the secret: In a well-thought-out structure of Welcome – letter.
 A Welcome Letter is the first hook that intrigues subscribers, and at the same time, gives them an idea of what the project is about.
 Therefore, it is necessary to include in it:

 - Thank you for the subscription.
 It can be just a verbal thanks or a small gift: a benefit for a subscription—for example, free test access to an application.

 - Brief information on the startup, his target.
-It is essential that this text is not a dry summary of the news.
+This text mustn’t be a dry summary of the news.
 Add value to it for the reader.
 For example:

 “Our application will normalize your water balance.
 If you haven’t entered your water balance for a long time, it reminds you that it’s time to drink some water :)”.

 - Links to mobile applications and social networks.
 More than 80% of people check their mail via mobile phone or tablet.
 That means that it is also more convenient to follow your project through these devices.
 Pay it forward and make communication easier.
-Just remember that a lot of links in a message with a fresh IP is the road to spam-list.
+Just remember that many links in a message with a fresh IP are the road to spam-list.

 It’s important!
 Forget about sales the Welcome letter.
-The peculiarity of a startup is that it has no right to make a mistake in communicating with customers.
-If well-known companies have a lot of leeways, for social responsibility or services in the past, the startup is initially unknown.
+A startup’s peculiarity is that it has no right to make a mistake in communicating with customers.
+If well-known companies have many leeways for social responsibility or services in the past, the startup is initially unknown.
 Every communication mistake can become fatal.
 Therefore, it is better to leave information about crowdfunding in the third or fourth letter.
 Exception: if your startup is a charity.

 2- Email marketing creates a loyal audience.

 Startup Coursmos showed a vivid example of how the mailing list “warms up” customers.